Evanger’s Grain Free Dog Food (Dry)

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient lists sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The second ingredient is sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.